Supported Learning SCQF 1,2 & 3 (Fort William, Portree, Stornoway, Thurso and Ullapool) Access

 • Part Time

 All classes are taught face-to-face.
-Students who require a Support Worker must have them attend during their days in college.
+Students who require a Support Worker must have them attend during their days in college, this must be put in place before starting the course.

 How long will my course last?